 Puppy barking serves many purposes.
 Puppies bark when they play, to greet you (or another animal), or defend against scary or intimidating interlopers.
-Consider your puppy’s bark as a doggy fire alarm.
-It serves as a warning about anything unusual, interesting, or exciting like a friend or stranger’s arrival, a sudden sound, or an unexpected sight.
-Rather than trying to fully eliminate the barks, figure out why the pup barks and teach him the difference between appropriate barks and problem barks using these ten tips.
+Consider your puppy’s bark as a doggy alarm: it serves as a warning about anything unusual, interesting, or exciting, like a friend or stranger’s arrival, a sudden sound, or an unexpected sight.
+Rather than trying to fully eliminate the barks, figure out why the pup barks and teach him the difference between appropriate barks and problem barks.

 - Don’t bark back.
 When speaking with your puppy, the tone of voice and body language are just as important as the words you use.
 For some dogs, barking is a joyful expression.
 Use a calm voice when addressing your dog.
-Yelling can make him think you’re joining the chorus and your dog may bark even louder.
+Yelling can make it think you’re joining the chorus and bark even louder.

 - Remove the audience.
-If she barks and you come running every time, you reward the behavior.
-Instead, thank her, then say, “HUSH.”
-When she stops barking, praise her and give her a treat.
-If she keeps barking, turn your back and leave the room.
-Most dogs want company, so leaving tells her she’s doing something wrong.
-She’ll learn to be quiet if she wants you to stay and give her attention.
+If your dog barks and you come running every time, you reward the behavior.
+Instead, thank it, then say, “Hush.”
+When your pup stops barking, praise it and offer a treat.
+If it keeps barking, turn your back and leave the room.
+Most dogs want company, so leaving tells your dog it is doing something wrong.
+Your dog will learn to be quiet if it wants you to stay.

 - Give your puppy a “bark limit.”
 Designate a set amount of barks you will allow.
-For example, he’s allowed to bark three or five times until you acknowledge his warning.
-Now your dog knows you can take over for him.
-After the designated number of barks, praise your puppy: “GOOD bark, GOOD dog, now HUSH,” and give him a treat as you praise.
+For example, it's allowed to bark three or five times until you acknowledge the warning.
+Now your dog knows you can take over.
+After the designated number of barks, praise your puppy: “Good bark, Good dog, now hush,” and offer a treat as you praise.
 It’s hard for dogs to bark while chewing so the treat serves a dual purpose.

-- Pay attention to the circumstances.
+- Address situations that occur regularly.
 Barking at the mailman teaches pups to repeat the behavior over and over again.
 You may want to enlist your mail carrier’s help to eliminate the barking.
-Ask him or her to feed your pup a treat once he is quiet and praise him for being silent.
+Ask the postal carrier to feed your pup a treat once it is quiet and praise your pet for being silent.

 - Relieve the boredom.
 Many pups bark because they’re lonely or bored.
-Even if the dog has nothing to bark about, talking to himself may be better than silence.
-Chew toys that reward the puppy’s attention with tasty treats also fill up the mouth—he can’t bark and chew at the same time.
-Puzzles toys like the Kong Wobbler can be stuffed with peanut butter or kibble treats and must be manipulated to reach the edible prize.
+Even if the dog has nothing to bark about, talking to itself may be better than silence.
+Chew toys that reward the puppy’s attention with tasty treats also fill up the mouth—it can’t bark and chew at the same time.
+Puzzles and toys like the Kong Wobbler can be stuffed with peanut butter or kibble treats and must be manipulated to reach the edible prize.